Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Panduza platform

-The panduza platform, consists on getting the data from the brocker MQTT and send data to control the I:O's of the MCU.
+The Panduza platform consists of getting the data from the broker MQTT and sending data to control the I:O's of the MCU.

-Like the panduza client, the platform has his own architecture.
+Like the Panduza client, the platform has its architecture.

 ![](_media/pza_platform.png)

 The platform has three main blocks.

-<p>The MetaDriver will manage the communication with the MQTT brocker, by reading and setting values to the MQTT brocker.</p>
+<p>The MetaDriver will manage the communication with the MQTT broker, by reading and setting values to the MQTT broker.</p>
-<p>The Driver class, that is heritated from Metadriver, will implement the functions that we have created in the MeteDriver class.</p>
+<p>The Driver class, which is heritated from Metadriver, will implement the functions that we have created in the MeteDriver class.</p>
 <p>The connector, will contain the functions to transfer or read data from the MCU</p>.

-Therethore, we have created a MetaDriver and Driver class to implement dio controls.
+Therefore, we have created a MetaDriver and Driver class to implement dio controls.

 The driver will call the connector functions.
 The functions of the connector are related to the protocol used.
-In our case, we will use the modbus functions from the pymodbus library.
+In our case, we will use the Modbus functions from the Pymodbus library.

-The panduza platform is available in the following repository.
+The Panduza platform is available in the following repository.

 ```bash
   git clone https://github.com/Panduza/panduza-py.git
 ```

-Before running our platform, the image needs to be build.
+Before running our platform, the image needs to be built.

-To do this, you have to excecute the following command :
+To do this, you have to execute the following command :

 ```bash
   ./platform/docker.build-local.sh
 ```
 This command will configure your project environment.
-It will create a local image that you will run when the platform is launch.
+It will create a local image that you will run when the platform is launched.

 Then you will have to configure your platform :

 ## Configuration of platform

-In order to launch the platform, you need to create a workspace and put the following elements :
+To launch the platform, you need to create a workspace and put the following elements :

-**<p>One tree.json file.
-This json file will configure the interface you want to control and the brockers you are going to use.</p>**
+**<p>One tree.json file. **This JSON file will** configure the interface you want to control and the brokers you are going to use.</p>**
-**<p>One docker-compose.yml that will deploy docker application.</p>**
+**One docker-compose.yml will deploy docker application.</p>**

-You can put the following json and docker-compose.yml
+You can put the following JSON and docker-compose.yml

 ```json